 - Start tasting them after 1 1/2 hours.
 If they are hard or grainy they need a little more time.

-- Once done add 1 teaspoon of salt and simmer for another 10-15 minutes.
+- Once they are close add 1 teaspoon of salt and simmer for another 10-15 minutes.
 Salt to taste and add more if necessary.
 (I probably used a heaping 2 teaspoons total for this batch.)

 Easy Refried Beans

 - 1 can black beans (or pinto beans)

 - 1/2 onion